davidhay/products/README.md

 The project is built using Java 11, SpringBoot, Lombok, Wiremock, Mockito and Gradle.

+## Running the Web Service from the project root directory
+I do not store the api key in my code - I've treated it like a secret.
+The script `runApplication.sh` will prompt for the api key and pass it to the application via the environmental variable `API_KEY`.

 ## Approach
 The path to get the reduced price dress is `/dresses/reduced`.